 We Episcopalians love our Coffee Hour!
-Following the 10:00am service each Sunday, it has become known by some as “the Eighth Sacrament”.
+Following the 10:00 am service each Sunday, it has become known by some as “the Eighth Sacrament.”
 Church members sign up to host each week.
 Coffee, tea, and hot chocolate are provided by the Church; the hosts bring additional baked goods to be served.
 It is a wonderful time of fellowship and occasional forums.
 Coffee Hour is held in the Parish House most of the year; during the summer months iced tea and lemonade are served on the lawn in front of the Church.
-The sign up sheet may be found on the Parish Life Bulletin Board in the Parish House, or contact the Church Office to sign up.

-Knitting Pearls is a group of parishioners who meet in the home of Perky Cameron most Thursday evenings from 7:00pm to 9:00pm.
+Knitting Pearls is a group of parishioners who meet in the home of Perky Cameron most Thursday evenings from 7:00 pm to 9:00 pm.
 The group loves the fellowship, but everyone benefits from labor of their hands.
-Beautiful baby blankets, presented to our infants at baptism, prayer shawls given to those who are elderly or sick, the cutest dolls ever – given to an orphanage in Cameroon, or the hats, gloves, and scarves knitted for Seaman’s Institute and the people of Afghanistan, are some of the projects Knitting Pearls has done.
-Currently they are making snow families for the Christ Church Christmas Bazaar.
+Beautiful baby blankets, presented to our infants at baptism, prayer shawls given to those who are elderly or sick, the cutest dolls ever – given to an orphanage in Cameroon, or the hats, gloves, and scarves knitted for the Seaman’s Institute and the people of Afghanistan, are some of the projects Knitting Pearls has done.

 Everyone is welcome and we have some great new patterns.
 We always have fun.
 What?
 You don’t know how to knit?
 We’ll teach you.
 It’s easy and fun.
 Contact Perky Cameron for more information.